SUI-Components/sui/packages/sui-cz/README.md

-# Cz-crm
+# SUI-cz

-This is a commitizen adapter for the commit-release-manager tool
+This is a commitizen adapter for the sui-mono tool and any other packages of sui family

 This is required to be in a different repo by cz, and the package does not use our `@schibsted` prefix because of how commitizen bootstrap resolves routes.